betatim/TimsHome/README.md

 TimsHome
 ========

-This is the source of my [blog](http://betatim.github.io).
+This is the source of [Tim Head's blog](http://betatim.github.io).
 It is built using the [Pelican](http://blog.getpelican.com/) blogging platform.

 Requirements